Fluctuations of the 2-spin SSK model with magnetic field: Introduction

 \item \textbf{Moderate magnetic field}, $h\sim N^{-1/6}$: in this regime the magnetic field modifies the fluctuations asymptotics of the free energy, which are no longer given by the Tracy-Widom distribution.
 Fyodorov and Le Doussal analyze the tail of the distribution of the minimum in \eqref{eqn: FD}. \end{enumerate}

 In this paper we obtain several results confirming and extending the predictions of Fyodorov and Le Doussal \cite{FD}.
-In particular, we show the following: \begin{enumerate} \item For microscopic magnetic field, we confirm that the limiting fluctuations remain the same as in the case $h\neq 0$.
-Thus the Tracy-Widom fluctuations of the free energy proved by Baik and Lee in the $h=0$ case persist for values of $h$ up to order $\alpha=\frac{1}{2}$ Nevertheless, we show that the nonzero magnetic field can still be detected at the level of overlaps between replicas, whose distribution does differ from the case $h=0$. \item Previous works \cite{dembo-zeitouni}, \cite{FD} only consider the far tail of the limiting distribution of the free energy density.
-We give an expression for the limiting distribution when $0<\beta<1$ in terms of quantities from random matrix theory.
-We also show, somewhat surprisingly, that for values of the magnetic field $h\gg N^{-1/6}$, the fluctuations of the free energy are Gaussian.
+In addition to results about the fluctuations of the free energy, we also describe the fluctuations of the overlap (normalized inner product) between two independent samples from the Gibbs measure (``replicas'') as well as the overlap between a sample and the external field.
+This allows for a more refined description of each of the regimes found by Fyodorov and Le Doussal.
+For example, our results show following: \begin{enumerate} \item For microscopic magnetic field, we confirm that the limiting fluctuations remain the same as in the case $h\neq 0$.
+Thus the Tracy-Widom fluctuations of the free energy proved by Baik and Lee in the $h=0$ case persist for values of $h \sim N^{-1/2}$.
+Nevertheless, we show that the nonzero magnetic field can still be detected at the level of overlaps between replicas, whose distribution does differ from the case $h=0$. \item Previous works \cite{dembo-zeitouni}, \cite{FD} only consider the far tail of the limiting distribution of the free energy density.
+We give various expressions for the limiting distribution in terms of quantities from random matrix theory.
+This includes an intermediate regime $h \sim N^{-1/6}$ and $\beta >1$ where the free energy fluctuations are neither Tracy-Widom or Gaussian.
+We also show that for values of the magnetic field $h\gg N^{-1/6}$, the fluctuations of the free energy are Gaussian even in the low temperature regime $\beta > 1$. \item We also analyze the Gaussian in regime in great detail, finding that as long as the magnetic field is not too small (depending on how close $\beta$ is to the critical temperature), the fluctuations of quantities involving the overlaps are Gaussian. \end{enumerate}